macbuse/macbuse.github.io/index.md

 <img src="./PROG/life_vid.gif" width="600">
 </center>

+I embedded this in a [script with pygame](./PROG/my_conway.py) it's like 50 LOC.

-simulation of an epidemic the particles follow a random walk....
+Simulation of an epidemic the particles follow a random walk....

 <center>
 <img src="./PROG/random_epix.gif" width="600">